A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Overview of Gait Recognition

-\textbf{Body Skeleton}.
-Many methods of the early stage, employ body structures to extract gait patters~\cite{TraditionalModel1,TraditionalModel2,TraditionalModel3}.
+$\bullet$~\textbf{Body Skeleton}.
+Many methods employ body structures to extract gait motion~\cite {TraditionalModel1,TraditionalModel2,TraditionalModel3}.
 The gait recognition methods based on skeleton should be more robust to view and clothing variations than those based on silhouettes.
 However, it is not easy to extract high-accuracy human body models at the moment.
 Human pose estimation has achieved encouraging precision via deep learning in recent years.
-Those human pose estimation methods include but not limit to DeepPose~\cite{toshev2014deeppose}, OpenPose~\cite{cao2019openpose} and HR-Net~\cite{hrnet}.
-Then gait recognition with human body models have returned back research of interest~\cite{PTSNliao,teepe2021gaitgraph}, and many datasets~\cite{2020anPoseDataset,dataset2021grew} with pose annotations presented to advance model-based gait recognition.
+Those human pose estimation methods include but are not limited to DeepPose~\cite{toshev2014deeppose}, OpenPose~\cite{cao2019openpose} and HR-Net~\cite{hrnet}.
+Then gait recognition with human body models has returned back research of interest~\cite{PTSNliao,teepe2021gaitgraph,gpgait}, and many datasets~\cite{shen2023lidargait,2020anPoseDataset,dataset2021grew} with pose annotations presented to advance model-based gait recognition.

-\textbf{Human Mesh}.
+$\bullet$~\textbf{Human Mesh}.
 Mesh is a type of 3D representation that consists of a collection of vertices and polygons to define the exact shape of an object~\cite{wang2018pixel2mesh}.
-There are various human mesh recovery methods~\cite{meshrecovery1,meshrecovery2} to construct a complete 3D body model, and human mesh can provide more structural information than skeletons.
+Compared to skeletons, the human mesh can provide more structural information.
+There are various human mesh recovery methods~\cite{meshrecovery1,meshrecovery2} to construct a complete 3D body model.
 ModelGait~\cite{hmrgait} fine-tunes a mesh recovery model on a gait dataset and distinguishes different subjects via extracted structural parameters, showing the promising performance of utilizing human mesh as auxiliary supervision information.
 Gait recognition based on body meshes will be an exciting topic in the future with the improvement of human body mesh estimation accuracy.